ADPunisher/StealthPasswordSpray/README.md

 ## Example Usage
 ### Using a single password with a specified delay and output file
-.\StealthPasswordSpray.ps1 -Password "Winter2024!" -TargetDomain "yourdomain.com" -MinDelay 30 -MaxDelay 30 -OutFile "C:\Path\To\Output.txt"
+.\StealthPasswordSpray.ps1 -Password "Summer2024!" -TargetDomain "yourdomain.com" -MinDelay 30 -MaxDelay 30 -OutFile "C:\Path\To\Output.txt"

 ### Using a list of passwords and enumerating users from the target domain
 .\StealthPasswordSpray.ps1 -PasswordFile "C:\Path\To\Passwords.txt" -TargetDomain "example.com" -MinDelay 30 -MaxDelay 30 -OutFile "C:\Path\To\Output.txt"
-Scripts
-StealthPasswordSpray.ps1: The main script for performing stealthy password spray attacks.
-Modules to load

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any improvements, bug fixes, or suggestions.